 The two main benefits most people think of when upgrading windows is the amount of money that will be saved in energy bills and the new “face” your home or commercial building will show off.
 These are important but there are other benefits to consider.

-- If you choose double-paned windows, you’ll lessen the burden on your heating and cooling system.
+- If you choose dual paned windows, you’ll lessen the burden on your heating and cooling system.
 Why?
 Because the two panes plus glazing filters out the ultraviolet rays which, when left to their own devices, heat up the interior.
 This, in turn, trips the thermostat so the cooling portion of the system kicks in to bring the temperature to a comfortable level.
 This leads to excessive wear on the heating and cooling system and can lead to a system breakdown.

 - New windows, especially double-paned windows, work as a buffer to eliminate outside noise.
 The windows also eliminate the issue of fading of furniture, rugs, carpets, and window treatments.